Management Plan

 Recommendations for exercises when living with scleroderma

+Add strength training, stretching, and cardio to your exercise plan.
 For more information on scleroderma exercises, please visit the Self-Manage Scleroderma website.
 Sign up for free to access all the modules, including the comprehensive exercise module.

 Stretching for muscles/skin